Extending the Active Directory Schema for Enterprise Printer Support

 relationship between objects and attributes.
 We are going to add a

-new attribute as shown in Figure 5.
+.
 The Common Name and LDAP display

 names are the same in this example purely for demonstration